-You can create an empty App Service plan or as part of app creation.
+You can create an empty App Service plan, or you can create a plan as part of app creation.

-In the Azure portal, click New > Web + mobile, and then select Web App or other App Service app kind.
+In the Azure portal, select New > Web + mobile, and then select Web App or another kind of App Service app.

 Move an app to another App Service plan

-In the Menu, look for the App Service Plan section.
+On the menu, look for the App Service Plan section.

 The Select App Service plan page is filtered by the following criteria:

 - Exists in the same webspace

 A webspace is a logical construct in App Service that defines a grouping of server resources.
 A geographical region (such as West US) contains many webspaces in order to allocate customers who use App Service.
 Currently, you can't move App Service resources between webspaces.